 - Field trips are planned and attempted (weather permitting) on a monthly basis, see the calendar or Upcoming Events for more information

-- The VLMS also sponsors a bursary, – click here for details Pam Dyer bursary
+- The VLMS also sponsors a bursary, the Pam Dyer Memorial Bursary (Post-secondary education)

 The meetings are held at the Burnside Bowling Clubhouse at 274 Hampton Rd.
 Victoria, BC from September through June.